Pregnancy, Maternity and Sex Discrimination Case Study

 - s 18 Pregnancy and Maternity Discrimination

-As part of Sylvia’s written report Sylvia set out the prospects of success of her claims, the value of her claims and options.
-Sylvia also provided a review on the risk of costs.
+As part of our written report we set out the prospects of success of her claims, the value of her claims and options.
+We also provided a review on the risk of costs.